supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-02.md

     - **Subscription**: Select the default subscription
     - **Resource group**: Use existing / **ContosoRG2** (1)
-    - **Automation Account Name**: BCDR<inject key="DeploymentID" /> (2).
+    - **Automation Account Name**: BCDR<inject key="DeploymentID" /> (2)
     - **Region**: your secondary region that you choose in step 2 (3)

     ![Fields in the Add Automation Account blade are set to the previously defined values.](images/updated111.png "Add Automation Account blade")

-    > **Note:** Azure Automation accounts are only allowed to be created in certain Azure regions, but they can act on any region in Azure (except Government of China and Germany).
+    > **Note:** Azure Automation accounts can only be created in certain Azure regions, but they can act on any region in Azure (except the Governments of China and Germany).
 It is not a requirement to have your Azure Automation account in the same region as the failover resources, but it **CANNOT** be in your primary region.

 1. On the **Azure Automation Account** page, select **Runbooks (1)**, then click on **Import a runbook (2)**.